Northern Circuit - off the beaten track

 Destination:

-The Ngorongoro Crater is a Unesco World Heritage Site.
-The crater is the world's largest intact caldera and is the only place in the world where you have a very high chance of seeing the 'Big 5' in one day.
-In half a day, you are able to cover most of the game-viewing tracks.
-Consult our Ngorongoro Travel Guide for more practical information.
+Few safari destinations deliver the same experience as the Ngorongoro Crater.
+There are bigger and wilder parks, but if you want some of the easiest and most rewarding game viewing in East Africa, a safari in the Ngorongoro Crater will not disappoint.
+It is the only place in the world where you have a very high chance of seeing the 'Big 5' in one day.
+In half a day, you can cover most of the game-viewing tracks.
+Check our Ngorongoro Destination Guide for more travel tips.

 Day 7 of 14